Have the freshest free hiking tips sent to you each month!

 So it's Hydroflask from now on for me, to ensure hot chocolately goodness for my cold weather hiking plans.

-One note: Fluid will form a small pool on the surface of the lid after you pour, if you're not careful, so be sure to slurp it all off after each pour (or wipe it off, if you're meticulous).
+Fluid will form a small pool on the surface of the lid after you pour, if you're not careful, so be sure to slurp it all off after each pour (or wipe it off, if you're meticulous).

 And I'd be careful when opening any lid on a bottle which contains hot fluid - be prepared for a splash or splatter effect.
 If you've got gloves on, no worries.